peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

         long desiredExponentSmall,
         PeterO.PrecisionContext ctx);

-Divides two ExtendedDecimal objects, and gives a particular exponent to the result.
+Divides two arbitrary-precision decimal objects, and gives a particular exponent to the result.

 <b>Parameters:</b>

- * <i>divisor</i>: An ExtendedDecimal object.
+ * <i>divisor</i>: An arbitrary-precision decimal object.

  * <i>desiredExponentSmall</i>: The desired exponent.
 A negative number places the cutoff point to the right of the usual decimal point.
 A positive number places the cutoff point to the left of the usual decimal point.